sohan284/sohan284/README.md

 - ✔️ Self-education and self-development: Continuously seek opportunities for personal growth, self-improvement, and acquiring new knowledge and skills to stay at the forefront of industry trends and advancements.
 - ✔️ Family: Place great importance on nurturing and cherishing family bonds, fostering strong relationships, and maintaining a healthy work-life balance to support personal well-being and fulfillment.
-- ✔️ Sport (gym, padel tennis, crossfit): Engage in physical activities such as gym workouts, padel tennis, and crossfit, recognizing the importance of maintaining an active and healthy lifestyle to enhance productivity, focus, and overall well-being.

 Big believer in: